Overview

 Frequently Asked Questions (FAQs)

-You must have a valid activation link to enroll.
+If you are new to JMU, you will find your welcome or invitation email/link in your personal email inbox.
+You must have a valid activation link to enroll in Okta.
 You may request a new activation link after clicking the expired one.
-If you have trouble with this, or if you have lost your email, contact the IT Help Desk to receive a new invitation email.
+If you have trouble with this, or if you have misplaced the email, contact the IT Help Desk to receive a new invitation email.

-Yes, unless you request a change.
-Following Spring Break 2025, JMU will move to a revised eID format for all new users (new students, new employees, new affiliates).
-While the current eID format is based upon the user's name, the new eID will be randomized and non-identifiable.
-If you currently have an eID based on your name, you will not be required to change it.
-More information about the new eID format is coming soon.
+Yes, in March 2025, JMU moved to a revised eID format for all new users (students, employees, affiliates, etc.).
+While the previous or legacy eID format was based upon the user's name, the new eID is randomized and non-identifiable.
+If you currently have a legacy eID (based on your name), you are not required to change it.

-Currently, eID change requests are on a pause due to Okta implementation.
-Following Okta go-live and a brief, subsequent testing period of the new eID change process, request processing will resume.
-Any individual who requests an eID change will receive a new eID in the new format (see previous FAQ question).
-Any eID changes are granted on a one-time, non-reversible basis and can be requested for any reason.
+Currently, eID change requests are on a pause due to the recent Okta implementation, bu they will soon resume.
+You may only request a new eID if you currently have an eID in the legacy format (the eID is based on your name).
+Any individual who requests an eID change will receive an eID in the new format (see previous FAQ question).
+Changes are granted on a one-time, non-reversible basis and can be requested for any reason.

 Related: University Policy 1345 Legal and Chosen Names